ualibraries/VR-Transcript-Coding-AI/README.md

 ## **🚀 Key Evolution: The Consensus Audit Model**
 Originally designed as a head-to-head comparison between human and AI coders, the project has evolved into an **AI-Augmented Consensus Model**.
 Pilot audits revealed significant **Human Analytical Fatigue** in manually coded sets, particularly in lower-frequency intent quartiles.

-To eliminate this bias, the pipeline now serves as a **High-Precision Auditor**, flagging human inconsistencies for expert adjudication to produce a 100% verified **Gold Standard** dataset.
+To eliminate this bias, the pipeline now serves as a **Deterministic Auditor**, flagging human inconsistencies for expert adjudication to produce a 100% verified **Gold Standard** dataset.

-## 🛠 Methodology: The "Light-Touch" Pipeline
+## 🛠 Methodology: The "Light-Touch" Pipeline Using Gemini 2.5 Flash Lite
 Unlike traditional models, this pipeline utilizes a **Structural Preprocessing** approach designed to maintain the "Semantic Anchors" required for professional judgment:

 * **Redaction & Anonymization:** Removal of PII and long-string alphanumeric identifiers.